-Torpedo Practices Battle Torpedo "A" is the elementary torpedo practice.
+Battle Torpedo "A" is the elementary torpedo practice.
 The range, 10,000 yards, is marked by a reference vessel, and the target is moving at a course and speed known to the firing vessel.
 Four torpedoes are fired from each broadside, two being fired from each tube mount.
 Unfortunately, yearly torpedo losses have been greater than the replacements possible with existing appropriations.
 Therefore, in order to meet the wishes of the Bureau of Ordnance that the total of torpedo firing be reduced, and to gain a few additional torpedoes to be fired at other practices, it has been directed that only one broadside be fired on torpedo "A" this year.

 About eight hundred torpedoes were fired at this practice during the past year and the results have been the subject of a most careful and thorough analysis.
 This analysis has been published in mimeograph form by the Chief of Naval Operations, and I recommend it for the consideration of anyone interested in the details of torpedo control.
-In general, the following conclusions were drawn:-(a) That torpedo performance was excellent.
+In general, the following conclusions were drawn:-

+(a) That torpedo performance was excellent.
 The principal causes of failure to hit were errors in control and to a lesser extent, variations in target speed.

-That the ready torpedo policy is a success.
-That fixed or semi-fixed tube laying is superior to moving tube laying. (d) That, in the absence of a "follow-the pointer" system, fixed tube laying is superior to semi-fixed for spread firing. (e) That a single vessel firing at long range should not use spread. -24(f) That in the case of vessels in formation firing at long range, spread should be used by each vessel.
+(b) That the ready torpedo policy is a success.

+(c) That fixed or semi-fixed tube laying is superior to moving tube laying.

+(d) That, in the absence of a "follow-the pointer" system, fixed tube laying is superior to semi-fixed for spread firing.

+(e) That a single vessel firing at long range should not use spread.

+(f) That in the case of vessels in formation firing at long range, spread should be used by each vessel.

-Battle Torpedo "B" of last year, required the firing of a salvo of six torpedoes from one broadside against a target simulating a battle ship division.
-The torpedoes had to be fired in the two minute period between six minutes target simulating a battle ship division.
+Battle Torpedo "B" of last year, required the firing of a salvo of six torpedoes from one broadside against a target simulating a battleship division.
 The torpedoes had to be fired in the two minute period between six minutes and eight minutes after the "execute".
-At the receipt of this signal, the destroyer was required to be within a certain area, so designed as to give the commanding of ficer ample latitude in selecting and reaching a favorable attack position.
+At the receipt of this signal, the destroyer was required to be within a certain area, so designed as to give the commanding officer ample latitude in selecting and reaching a favorable attack position.